apify/apify-docs/CONTRIBUTING.md

 ## Architecture

-Currently, there are 6 separate projects outside of this repo:
+Currently, there are 6 separate repositories that together make up the Apify documentation:

 - apify-client-js
 - apify-client-python